robotics-upo/upo_robot_navigation/README.md

 * **upo_social_layer**.
 This package contains a layer that can be used in the costmap_2d of ROS as a plugin.
 The layer is built by using the social functions of the navigation features package related to people.
 This way, a social cost related to the distance and orientation to people can be included in a costmap for robot navigation.

+* **assisted_steering** ROS node used in the TERESA project.
+It checks the velocity commands that the user sends to the robot.
+If a possible collision is detected the node tries to find a similar valid command or stops the robot otherwise.

 ## Dependences

 * The instalation of the ROS packages **navigation** and **AMCL** are required.